yssl/PACERs/README.md

                         does not require build process, PACERs
                         automatically skips the build process without
                         specifying this option.
+  --build-only          When specified, build each target program without running.
   --assignment-alias ASSIGNMENT_ALIAS
                         Specify ASSIGNMENT_ALIAS for each assignment_dir.
                         ASSIGNMENT_ALIAS is used when making a sub-directory